MirrorNetworking/MirrorDocs/hosting/server-hosting/oracle-free-tier.md

 ssh -i c:\users\user\desktop\ssh-key-2021-09-15.key ubuntu@0.0.0.0
 ```

-> If you get error to connect into your cloud machine, click with right button on ssh-key, select properties > security > advanced > remove inheritance, and delete all others users, keep only your windows user.
+> If you get an error, connect to your cloud machine, right click on ssh-key, select properties > security > advanced > remove inheritance, and delete all other users, keep only your windows user.

-After connect, run the follow commands, to add firewall rules into ubuntu:
+After you connect, run the following commands to add firewall rules into ubuntu:

 ```
 sudo apt install firewalld